learndevopsonline/learndevopsonline/docs/RoboShop-Project-V3/cart.md

 Cart is a microservice that is responsible for Cart Service in RobotShop e-commerce portal.

 :::tip Hint
-Developer has chosen NodeJs, Check with developer which version of NodeJS is needed.
+**Developer has chosen NodeJs, Check with developer which version of NodeJS is needed.**
+**Developer has set a context that it can work with NodeJS >20**
 :::

-Install NodeJS, By default NodeJS 10 is available, We would like to enable 20 version and install list.
+Install NodeJS, By default NodeJS 16 is available, We would like to enable 20 version and install list.

 :::tip Hint
 **You can list modules by using `dnf module list`**